Madrid: A 1 Day Itinerary to See the Best of the City

 One day might not be enough to discover everything this city has to offer, so be sure to fit in the essentials

 Hoping to get to know Madrid like the back of your hand in just one day?
 Let’s be honest; that’s pretty much impossible, but if 24 hours is all you’ve got, there are ways to make the most of your time in the city - and no, they don’t include sacrificing comfort by seeing it from a seat in a sweaty, overpriced tourist bus.
-Our Madrid 1 day itinerary combines some of the essential sights with lesser-known experiences to make your short stay more than just memorable.
+Here at Plum Guide, we've built you the perfect Madrid 1 day itinerary, combining some of the essential sights with lesser-known experiences to make your short stay more than just memorable.

-According to your 1 day itinerary for Madrid, your morning has to start by trying one of Spain’s traditional breakfast foods: churros.
+According to your Madrid 1 day itinerary, your morning has to start by trying one of Spain’s traditional breakfast foods: churros.
 These deliciously greasy pieces of fried dough are usually accompanied by a thick chocolate dipping sauce.
 It’s the perfect meal for early birds hoping to skip queues (and a great hangover cure that hits the spot if you’re feeling particularly sorry for yourself after too much wine).

 There’s no better place to chow down chocolate con churros than Chocolatería San Ginés, which has been serving them up for over a century.
 The cafe’s central location means you’re a short walk away from Plaza de la Puerta del Sol, the historic square that’s at the heart of the city – and of Spain itself (quite literally; the distinctive Kilometre Zero plaque next to the Royal Post Office marks where all roads in the country start from).
 It’s also the place to be on New Year’s Eve for many Madrileños itching to watch the clock strike midnight.
 Make sure to check out the Oso y el Madroño (Bear and Tree) statue, a sculpture of the scene depicted on Madrid’s coat of arms, before heading towards the Royal Palace via Plaza Mayor for a quick coffee… or early-morning beer – we don’t judge.